MicrosoftDocs/azure-management-docs/articles/copilot/get-information-resource-graph.md

 [!INCLUDE [preview-note](includes/preview-note.md)]

+>[!Note]
+>If you prefer to perform these prompts in your development environment, you can now do so using [GitHub Copilot for Azure (Preview)](/azure/developer/github-copilot-azure/introduction), an extension for Visual Studio Code.
+Specifically, you can [write prompts to get resource information](/azure/developer/github-copilot-azure/learn-examples) and more.

 ## Sample prompts

 Here are a few examples of the kinds of prompts you can use to generate Azure Resource Graph queries.
 Modify these prompts based on your real-life scenarios, or try additional prompts to create different kinds of queries.